jennguyen1/nhuyhoa/_posts/2015-12-27-Resampling-Techniques.md

 The `statistic` argument is a function which computes the desired test statistic.
 This function should have at least two arguments that takes the original data set and a vector of indices which define the bootstrap sample.
 The function can take other arguments as well, which can also be passed along in the `boot` function.

 # Permutation Test
 A permutation test randomizes the labels assigned to data points to obtain a distribution under the null hypothesis.
 The observed test statistic is compared to this distribution to assess significance.
+We can run this for any number of tests (t-test, F-test, other non-parametrics).

 We have the following hypothesis